Role Models and Research: A Conversation on Gender Representation in STEM

 Yajni Warnapala is a Professor of Mathematics and Chair of the Mathematics Department who has taught at RWU since 2000.
 Through her expertise in numerical analysis, she is currently working with students to model electromagnetic theory that could be used to find the missing Malaysia Airlines Flight 370.

 Jennifer "Jenn" Pearce, Assistant Professor of Physics, is an expert in non-linear dynamics who came to RWU in 2012.
 She is working on a mathematical model for gender bias in science based on Johan Galtung’s theory of violence.

 Avelina Espinosa is a Professor of Biology who specializes in molecular microbiology, teaching at RWU since 2004.
 Her research involves preventing amebiasis, a disease caused by food and water contaminated by a parasite, Entamoeba histolytica.
 She is researching ways to inhibit Entamoeba histolytica by studying its metabolism.

 Adria Updike, Assistant Professor of Physics, specializes in early universe cosmology.
 She came to RWU in 2012 and is currently working to build sensors that monitor waters for algal blooms in order to prevent oyster contamination.

-Chunyan “Yannie” Bai is an Associate Professor of Computer Science.
+Chunyan “Yannie” Bai is a Professor of Computer Science.
 Her area of expertise is computer and network security.
 An RWU faculty member since 2004, she is currently supervising undergraduate students researching electronic voting security and other security services.